OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 In most cases, you'll find that the mobile app uses HTTP as the transport layer.
 The HTTP protocol itself is stateless, so once a user logs in, some means is needed to associate subsequent HTTP request with that user - otherwise, the user's credentials would have to be sent with every request.
 Also, server and client need to keep track of data associated with the user (e.g. the user's privileges or role).
 This is can be done in two different ways:

-- With *stateful* authentication, a unique session id is generated when the user authenticates.
+- With *stateful* authentication, a unique session id is generated when the user logs in.
 In subsequent requests, this session ID serves as a reference to the user details stored on the server-side.
 The session ID itself is *opaque*, meaning that it does not contain any user data.
-The disadvantage of stateful authentication is that it doesn't scale well.
+A disadvantage of stateful authentication is that it doesn't scale well.

 - With *stateless* authentication, all information for identifying the user is stored in a client-side token, which can be passed to any server or micro service, eliminating the need for maintaining session state on the server-side.
 In that case, authentication is usually factored out to an authorization server, which produces, signs and optionally encrypts the token upon user login.

 Developers can choose from a variety of authorization standards and frameworks.
 While stateless token-based approaches are becoming increasingly popular, "traditional" server-side sessions are still also commonly used.
 In this chapter, we discuss authentication and authorization on a high level independent of mobile OS.
-Security considerations for particular mobile operating systems follow in the respective OS-specific chapters.
+Security considerations for particular mobile operating systems - in particular, local and biometric authentication - follow in the respective OS-specific chapters.

 ### Common Issues